stevleibelt/php_component_data_type/README.md

 By using this component, you are able to use type hints also for basic data types.

+# Features

+* Enables type hints for basic php types
-The data types are shipped with some simple but useful methods.
+* Types shipped with useful methods
+* Are comparable with native php types by using "=="
+* Provides generic type casting by implemented "toString()" methods (and so on)

 # Usage